Ahmeed-Chennaoui/Competitive-Programming/Problems/Segment Tree/Greater than K queries/README.md

 ## Proposed Solution
 ###### This solution requires prior knowledge of segment trees

-We create a segment tree where each leaf node i contains an array of length 1 containing a~i~ .
+We create a segment tree where each leaf node i contains an array of length 1 containing a<sub>i</sub> .
 Each parent node contains the sorted result of merging the two child arrays.

 For each range of length 2<sup>n</sup> we can find the number of elements greater than k by performing binary search to find the index of the first element greater than k, then subtracting that index from the length of the array.